Click on the title to expand the page for

 definiteness lexically, but like definites, they typically yield

 determinate readings due to a general preference for the shifting

 operation that produces them.

-Download PDF (open access!)
-Linguistics and
+View PDF online (open access!)

 Completely Bare Swedish Superlatives